 A lot of time and energy is spent by cloud technology marketers creating catchy subject lines for emails.
 Some may even cross the line and send out-and-out teasers.
 You would think members of corporate buying committees, who have been tempted to open up thousands of these kinds of promotional emails by this point in their careers, would have just gotten over the tendency to click.
 But, according to a new study (sponsored by InsideUp), entitled “Cloud Technology Buying Committees: New Decision-Making Dynamics”, hope for insightful content springs eternal.
 Most study respondents report email, as well as social media posts, are still strong communications channels if the content offered is considered valuable and relevant to their use case.

 Helping companies make prudent evaluations of new technology has proven to be an increasingly daunting task for IT professionals and, as the pace of innovation accelerates, they truly believe the answers are still out there.
 With a shortfall of in-person events in 2020 (and continuing into the current year), email has become even more important as a mechanism for staying in touch with what’s going on in the industry and how peers are responding to new pressures for digital transformation.
+So, email is one of the very effective ways to increase sales.

 In this study, senior IT executives in US based, mid-sized companies were surveyed about how and why buying committees are formed and function.
 A total of 226 completed surveys were returned and 14 follow up interviews were granted by respondents to the survey.
 To complement this buyer side research, B2B Buyer Insights also conducted interviews with senior marketing executives in cloud-based technology companies.
 The IT survey and all subsequent interviews were conducted between September 2020 and December 2020.